SilkRose/Pony/stories/love-life-and-lamination/love-life-and-lamination.md

-# Love, Loss, and Lamination
+# Love, Life, and Lamination

 I stand in front of a machine I know well.
 I've been here many times, used its features many times.
 But now, I was having trouble, now I couldn't do it.